pssilv/Combinatorial-optimization/Sudoku/readme.txt

 Those are "unsolvable instances" and sudokuwiki solver can't solve those instances but my algorithm solved all 3 instances i tested, you can add more instances but you need to do a manual input because the site doesn't have a downloading option or at least i didn't see any.

+An additional detail is that for hard instances can take some time usually a few minutes to some hours to find the solution